GrinonBarrett/Taksidos/To Do.md

 * Also create a Dancing Flame spell, which produces a wild shape of fire tou can concentrate on to teleport as a reaction to another space.
 Anything that gets too close to the fire is attacked by it, even allies.
 * Create an acid combat spell.
 Perhaps that bouncing ooze spell idea that would be akin to a chain lightning.
 * Create a sonic combat spell.
 A shockwave.
 * Create a set of magic weapons that reward the user for having Warrior Mastery of the weapon type.
 Make 2 for each weapon type.
 Ball and Chain Lightning will be one.
-(Longsword and mace are done)
+(Longsword and mace are done, with one spear done as well)

 -----

-Create a spell that treats a creature as having an additional hitpoint, but inflicts 2 levels of fatigue when it is lost.

-A glass sheathe which allows the storage of a reagent to keep the dagger coated.
-Will be given with a generic poison that causes critical hits to also be treated as toxic attacks.

-A thrown dagger that allows the user to potentially call lightning against one struck by it.

-A longsword that freezes water it touches.
-Critical hits also inflict cold attacks.

-A 5 yard spear that automatically ignites foes it wounds.
-Has a -1 due to length.

 A javelin that knocks foes back on a result of 9, 13, or 17.